a2taga2ra/Pattern_In_C/README.md

 ### For contributors

 - Contributors can create a new issue for adding more patterns.
-- For begginers, a bug fix or typo correction is just fine!
+- For beginners, a bug fix or typo correction is just fine!